fourTheorem/serverless-ecommerce-workshop/lessons/02-setting-up-dynamodb/README.md

 ## Goals

-In this lesson we will learn key concepts in DynamoDB, how to use Dynamo DB, how to create a table and how to load it with data from a file.
+In this lesson we will learn some key concepts in DynamoDB, AWS own NoSQL cloud database.

-We will learn:
+In particular, in this unit, we will learn:

   - The basics of DynamoDB
   - How to create a DynamoDB table
   - How to load data into DynamoDB from a JSON file
-  - How to read data from DynamoDB using the CLI
+  - How to read data from a DynamoDB table using the CLI

 ## DynamoDB basics